Roshnigithub5/Delta-demo-new/README.md

 # Delta-demo-new
-This is a demo practice for git and github
+This is a demo practice for git and github.